 - Made with the same material as other Ruffwear products, it has held up well to trail and city use.

-- The reinforced leash attachment points on both the chest and back for dogs that tend to pull.
+- The reinforced leash attachment points on both the chest and back for small dogs that tend to pull.

-This harness will be our new go-to for adventures but we have also used it just around the neighbourhood.
+This harness will be our new go-to for adventures, but we have also used it just around the neighbourhood.
 Cornelius can safely carry some smaller items without compromising comfort.
-We found the dual function of this harness to be most impressive especially given its sleek look and we look forward to getting more use from it in the future.
+We found the dual function of this harness to be most impressive especially given its sleek look, and we look forward to getting more use from it in the future.

-Hiking with Puppies and Small Breeds
+Dog Carrier Backpack for Puppies and Small Dog Breeds

 What Should You Put in Your Dog's Backpack?